Checkmarx/kics/docs/integrations_jenkins.md

 }
 ```

-The report will be published in pure HTML by default, if you want to enable your browser to load css and javascript you have to configure a custom Content-Security-Policy HTTP header.
+The report will be published in pure HTML by default, if you want to enable your browser to load css and javascript embedded in the report.html you'll have to configure a custom Content-Security-Policy HTTP header.

-:warning:

 | 📝 &nbsp; WARNING                                                    |
 |:---------------------------------------------------------------------|